opencivicdata/docs.opencivicdata.org/proposals/drafts/elections.rst

             }
         ],
         "extras": {},
-        "support_statement": "",
+        "requirement": "50% plus one vote",
-        "oppose_statement": "",
+        "options": [
-        "effect_of_abstain": "",
+            "yes",
-        "requirement": "",
+            "no"
-        "summary": "SHALL GRAY DAVIS BE RECALLED (REMOVED) FROM THE OFFICE OF GOVERNOR?", "text": "",
+        ],
-        "classification": "recall",
+        "description": "SHALL GRAY DAVIS BE RECALLED (REMOVED) FROM THE OFFICE OF GOVERNOR?", "classification": "recall",
         "other_type": "",
         "membership_id": "ocd-membership/181a0826-f458-403f-ae65-e1ce97b8dd34"